MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/tmr-meeting-recording-change.md

 audience: admin
 ms.service: msteams
 search.appverid: MET150
-description: Learn how to switch from Stream to OneDrive/SharePoint meeting recording storage in Microsoft Teams.
+description: Learn how to switch from Stream to OneDrive for Business and SharePoint Online meeting recording storage in Microsoft Teams.
 localization_priority: Normal
 f1.keywords:
 - NOCSH